digitalderegulated-labs/maternal-care-intelligence-dashboard/README.md

+# Digital Deregulated Labs – Operational Intelligence Dashboards

+This repository contains a working dashboard built as part of my Digital Deregulated Labs portfolio.

+The goal of these projects is to demonstrate how complex operational data can be translated into clear, decision-friendly dashboards for both technical users and non-experts.

+These dashboards include short "Insights" sections that explain what the data means and why it matters.

+Note: These insights are examples of how an analyst might interpret the data.
+They are included for educational and demonstration purposes and should not be considered formal operational guidance.

 # Maternal Health Industry Intelligence Dashboard

 This project demonstrates how maternal health companies measure program impact using publicly reported outcomes.